-How to build an MVP in 5 steps
+How to build an MVP in 5(ish!) steps

 A properly executed software MVP enables you to:

-- Test if your assumptions hold ground
+- Test if your assumptions hold water

-- Rapid-test new iterations for a faster launch
+- Rapid-test iterations for a faster launch

-- And save time and money on non-core features
+- Conserve valuable time and money

-Don’t forget, though: your product has to solve a problem in a way that both your target and your potential investors can instantly identify.
+Think of it this way: Your product has to solve a problem in a way that both your target and your potential investors can instantly identify.
 For example:

 - Airbnb allows hosts to generate extra income by pairing them with tourists looking for an authentic, unique experience that hotels can’t provide.